abelpenton/GOD-backend/README.md

 ```

 ### Data Access Layer:
-This layer have the responsability of handle the data from the database, for that task `Entity Framework` and `Dapper` was used.
-To model the database of `Game of Drone` we can see `Context.cs`, also we can find the `Repository Patter` for good desing practices and a better way to make database CRUD operations.
-Also a `Core` entities was implemented looking for reusability and scalable code.
+This layer has the responsibility of handling the data, for that task `Entity Framework` and `Dapper` are used.
+The model of the `Game of Drone` database can be found in `Context.cs`.
+You can find in the `Repository` implementation good design practices and a good way to do CRUD operations on the database.
+A `Core` entity was also implemented for reuse and scalable code.

 ```
 |_____GOD.DataAccess